-Medications: Staff DO NOT give your child any over-the-counter medications.
-Medications are only given in accordance with the Prescribed Medication Policy.
+Medications: Medications are only given in accordance with the Medication Administration Policy.

-Children are not excluded or expelled from classroom programming or program provided transportation because of the need for additional developmental, medical, or behavioral support, assistance with toileting or staff attitudes and/orapprehension.
+Children are not excluded or expelled from classroom programming or program provided transportation because of the need for additional developmental, medical, or behavioral support, assistance with toileting or staff attitudes and/or apprehension.